 How can patients and families contribute?

-Patients and families should be on alert for symptoms of the flu, which can include a fever (temperature greater than 100.2 degrees), significant myalgias, headache, sore throat, cough and in children, diarrhea.
+Patients and families should be on alert for symptoms of the flu, which can include a fever (temperature greater than 100.2 degrees), cough, myalgias, headache, sore throat, cough and gastrointestinal complaints.

 Visitors should be screened before seeing a patient to avoid spreading influenza in the hospital.
 The incubation period is 48-72 hours.
 A person can spread the flu virus 24 hours before showing any symptoms.
 Screening is crucial to help protect our vulnerable patients.